Skip to main content

 RegulatorsCNMV

-Founded in 2015, Indexa Capital is the top Robo-Advisor in Spain, with over €1.3 billion in assets under management (AUMs) and trusted by 55,000+ clients.
-When it launched, the company offered rates that were half of those of its competition.
-Since then, the company has cited low pricing as one of the reasons for its AUMs growth.
+Founded in 2015, Indexa Capital is the top Robo-Advisor in Spain, with over €1.8 billion in assets under management (AUMs) and trusted by 65,000+ clients.
+When it launched, the company offered rates that were half of its competition’s.
+Since then, the company has cited low pricing as one of the reasons for its AUM growth.

 The investment process is quite simple.
 First of all, it starts with a questionnaire to determine your investor profile.
-The objective is to know the right asset allocation according to your risk tolerance.
+The objective is to know the proper asset allocation according to your risk tolerance.
 Secondly, it requires you to make a minimum deposit of €3,000.
 And thirdly, it will rebalance and monitor your portfolio to adjust your exposure to respect your risk profile.
-Everything for an annual fee of 0.44%.
+Everything is for an annual fee of 0.44%.
 This charge can decrease up to 0.15%, depending on your investment amount.

 Finally, Indexa Capital is fully regulated and supervised by the financial markets regulator of Spain – CNMV (National Securities Market Commission).